Jilin City: 2005 Jilin benzene pollution

 The Jilin chemical plant explosions were a series of explosions which occurred on November 13, 2005, in the No.101 Petrochemical Plant in Jilin City, killing six.
-The explosion severely polluted the Songhua River, with an estimated 100 tons of pollutants containing benzene and nitrobenzene entering into the river.
+The explosion severely polluted the Songhua River, with an estimated 100 tons of pollutants containing benzene and nitrobenzene entering the river.
 The benzene level recorded was at one point 108 times above national safety levels.
-This caused downstream major cities including Harbin, Songyuan and Khabarovsk suspending their water supply for almost one week.
+This caused downstream major cities, including Harbin, Songyuan and Khabarovsk suspending their water supply for almost one week.
 Chinese leaders later had to apologize to the Russian government over its handling of the incident as the pollutants finally flowed into the Amur (Heilong) River, the major boundary river between China and Russia.

 2010 Jilin floods and pollution

 Jilin was one of the worst-hit regions in China by rain and landslides in the 2010 summer China floods.
 On July 28, 2010, several thousand barrels, which contained toxic chemicals including trimethylsilyl chloride and hexamethyldisiloxane, about 170 kg of a poisonous substance in each, were washed into the Songhua River by the floods from two chemical plants based in Jilin.
 There were reports that some barrels exploded on contact with water.
 By late afternoon on August 1, 6,387 barrels had been retrieved from the river.
 Officials stated that tests show the water in the river remains safe to drink.
 Three soldiers of the People's Liberation Army in Jilin drowned after working to remove the barrels and control the flooding.
 The Dahe Dam in Changshan Township was breached on July 28, spilling 4 million m^{3} of water, destroying five villages downstream and leaving 40 people dead or missing.
 Over 100 were dead or missing after floods devastated Jilin prefecture.
 Workers started repairing fifty-one damaged small reservoirs and fortifying riverbanks in the province after the Songhua River surged to levels twice as high as normal.